ckolderup/postmarks/README.md

 ## About this project

-I've actually written a bit about Fedimarks.
-They show up as default bookmarks when you first install or on the [demo site](https://fedimarks.glitch.me) but they are:
+I've actually already written a handful of posts about Fedimarks.
+They show up as default bookmarks when you first install or on the
+[demo site](https://fedimarks.glitch.me) but they are:

 * [Getting Started](https://casey.kolderup.org/notes/b059694f5064c6c6285075c894a72317.html)
 * [Ethos](https://casey.kolderup.org/notes/edf3a659f52528da103ea4dcbb09f66f.html)
 * [Future Ideas](https://casey.kolderup.org/notes/9307f6d67bbfedbd215ae2d09caeab39.html) (with any luck, this is already out-of-date! who knows!)

-The site __Admin__ page allows the user to add, edit and delete bookmarks–but only if a valid login is provided.
+The site allows the owner to add, edit and delete bookmarks–but only if a valid login is provided.
 Check the setup below to understand how to do that!

 ## Setting up your site